 - The third is the cross sectional area.
-The wider the cross sectional area the lower the resistance.
-Again comparing it to a water pipe, the wider the bore, the easier it is for water to flow through it.
+The wider the cross sectional area the lower the resistance as there is more area through which the current can flow.

 In most cases conductors are required to carry current with as little resistance as possible.
 As a result copper is widely used because current flows easily within its structure.
 Also its cross sectional area is made wide enough to carry the current without any undue resistance.

 In some instances it is necessary to have elements which resist the flow of current.
 These items are called resistors and they are made out of materials which do not conduct electricity as well as materials like copper or other metals.